Bass-Serre theory for groupoids: The graph of groupoids associated to a groupoid action on a forest

-\begin{rem} By \cite[Theorem 12.13]{kurat}, if $F$ is fibered on $X$, then there exists a countable family of partial sections of $F$ such that their images form a partition of $F$.
-Moreover, by the Lusin-Novikov theorem (see {\cite[Theorem 18.10]{kechris}}), there exists an enumeration of the fibers of $F$, i.e., there exists a map $N\colon F\to\N$ such that $N|_{F_x}\colon F_x\to\N$ is injective for all $x\in X$.
+\begin{rem} In the case we are interested in, the target set $X$ of the projection $\pi$ is countable, and thus the fiber space $F$ is countable too.
+If $F$ is a fiber space on $X$, then there exists a countable family of partial sections of $F$ such that their images form a partition of $F$.
+Moreover, there exists an enumeration of the fibers of $F$, i.e., there exists a map $N\colon F\to\N$ such that $N|_{F_x}\colon F_x\to\N$ is injective for all $x\in X$.
 One may suppose that the enumeration in each fiber of $F$ starts from $1$ and follows the natural enumeration of $\N$. \end{rem}